stormasm/spanish/log/Readme.md

 ---

 - deja las puertas abiertas, apaga las luces, leave the doors open y turn off the lights
 - deja el libro en la mesa cuando acabes de leerlo, leave the book on the table when you are finished reading it.
+- No dejes el refrigerador abierto, do not leave the refrigerator open.
+- la tienda está abierta por si quieres ir a comprar leche, the store is open in case you want to go buy milk.
 ---

 - [te aferras demasiado](./life.md) you hold on too tightly